 Your video camera keeps its history, so why shouldn’t your sensors?
 In the Frontpoint app, you’ll be able to see exactly what sensors have gone off and when.
 This could be especially useful if need evidence for a police report.
 Sensor History is available with Frontpoint’s Interactive and Ultimate plans.

 Unlike Frontpoint, Vivint makes professional monitoring optional.
-Keep in mind that you already have to pay a monthly fee for Vivint, and it’s dependent on what equipment you get.
+Remember that you already have to pay a monthly fee for Vivint, which depends on what equipment you get.

 Vivint forces you to choose a plan when you buy your system.
 After your system is installed, you can cancel your plan, but you won’t have remote control of your system, live streaming, or notifications.
 You literally won’t be able to see, save, or download any of your footage without this monthly fee, so it’s very necessary that you stick with it.

-If you want professional monitoring, you’ll need to pay an additional monthly fee based on how many cameras you have.
+If you want professional monitoring, you’ll need to pay an additional monthly fee based on your number of cameras.

 Both Vivint and Frontpoint offer monthly contracting (although with Vivint, it’s only if you pay for your equipment upfront).
 If you finance your Vivint system, the contract will be equal to the timing of your loan.

 As Frontpoint is self-installed, you can just pick it up and go if you have to move.
 Just call Frontpoint first— they’ll send you some more double-sided adhesive, make sure they have a cellular signal where you’re moving, and activate your system.
 Don’t worry— it’s extremely rare that Frontpoint doesn’t have cellular coverage, as they use AT&T, T-mobile, and Verizon.